astropy/astropy-APEs/APE17.rst

 setup.py file is executed. `PEP 517`_ takes this concept further by specifying that the build should happen in an isolated environment, which means that one could specify a pinned version of `cython`_ or `jinja2`_ to use even if a different version is installed in the user’s environment.
+In practice, this means that the packages listed in ``pyproject.toml`` as build dependencies do **not** end up being installed into the user's environment - they are only installed into a temporary environment that for all intents and purposes no longer exists once the package is installed.
+Therefore, if a package is needed as a build time and a run-time dependency, it should be specified twice - once in ``pyproject.toml`` and once in ``install_requires``.

 With this in mind, if astropy-helpers was still needed, it could therefore now be included as a build-time dependency in ``pyproject.toml`` which removes the